In 1881, prospector John Robinson and his partners discovered the rich Yankee Girl, Guston, Robinson, and Orphan Boy Mines, setting off a mining boom.

 Below these mines, in a relatively flat valley, the settlement of Copper Glen was established by suppliers in 1883.
-Within three weeks, some 100 buildings were being built, which included 12 saloons, four restaurants, and several stores.
-Many of these buildings were built by as “branch stores” from merchants in Silverton and Ouray.
-In that first year, most of the people in the area referred to the mining camp as Ironton, after the low-grade iron ore of the area.
+Within three weeks, some 100 buildings were being built, including 12 saloons, four restaurants, and several stores.
+Many of these buildings were built as “branch stores” from merchants in Silverton and Ouray.
+In that first year, most of the people in the area referred to the mining camp as Ironton, after the area’s low-grade iron ore.
 When a post office was established, it took that name instead of Copper Glen.

 Supplies for the mines arrived from Ouray on mule and burro pack trains, carrying all manner of goods, including lumber, food, equipment, hardware, and more.
 On the return trip, the pack trains carried out the ore of the district.

-The Silverton Railroad reached Ironton in 1889 and two daily trains began to make their way up over Red Mountain Pass from Silverton.
-A depot was constructed at a cost of $2,500.
+The Silverton Railroad reached Ironton in 1889, and two daily trains began to make their way up over Red Mountain Pass from Silverton.
+A depot was constructed at the cost of $2,500.
 Heavy snows forced Mears to stop railroad operations between January and May each winter.
 The railroad dramatically reduced the shipping costs of the ore, making the mines more profitable.

 By 1890, the town’s population peaked at 323 people and had a variety of businesses such as hotels, saloons, restaurants, and several mercantiles.

 In 1893, the government demonetized silver, forcing most of the mines in the district to close.
 By 1897, the Silverton Railroad pulled back from Ironton to nearby Red Mountain Town.

 In 1898 the area boomed again with the discovery of gold.
 Much of this precious metal came from the same mines that had earlier been worked for silver, such as the Yankee Girl, American Girl, Colorado Boy, Treasury, Genessee-Vanderbilt, and others were re-opened.